DutchProgrammer/NodeJS-experiments/README.md

 Small LoginSystem
 ----
-A small login system in NodeJS.
+A small login system in NodeJS with mysql and with permissions.
+Users can register and login.

 [Small LoginSystem Demo](http://dutchprogrammer.nl:9003/)